 Creating Students Who Are Thinkers, Not Just Learners

-Fitchburg State University offers a fully online Master of Education in Curriculum and Teaching program to aid teachers on their path to improve student outcomes.
+Fitchburg State University offers a fully online Master of Education in Curriculum and Teaching (Non-Licensure) program to aid teachers on their path to improve student outcomes.
 The program prepares educators to apply advanced knowledge, educational theory and research for the design and implementation of educational curricula, practices and environments.
 Understanding how students develop as thinkers and learners is a great way to start.